surendra-dire/quote-app-3/README_AMI.md

-# ✍️ Create an AMI - Deploy application using an AMI and setting up auto scalling group for scalling.
+# ✍️ Provision an AMI  and scalling using scalling group

+Deploy application using an AMI and setting up auto scalling group for scalling.
-For simplicity, there is only one image is created for the backed and frontend however it is recommondaed to create separate images for backend and frondend.
+For simplicity, there is only one image is created for the backeed and frontend however it is recommondaed to create separate images for backend and frondend.

 ### 1. Prepare Database server first
 Provision a separate AWS EC2 isntance and install and configure the MySQL database.

 **SETUP DATABASE**:
 sudo apt update